rshingaki/estimating-joint-PO/README.md

 # estimating-joint-PO
-Code for "Identification and Estimation of Joint Probabilities of Potential Outcomes in Observational Studies with Covariate Information"
+Notebooks for "Identification and Estimation of Joint Probabilities of Potential Outcomes in Observational Studies with Covariate Information".

 ## Usage